Elementary Music Rhythm Reading – Standard Notation vs. Stick Notation

 Standard Notation or Stick Notation, What Do You Choose?

-You will have to make your own decision whether you will start your early elementary students with standard notation or stick notation.
+You will have to make your own decision whether you’ll start your early elementary students with standard notation or stick notation.
 Every teacher and every elementary school is different.

 But, creating all of your own materials is time-consuming.
 If you’re looking for no-prep music reading lessons that use icons and standard notation and are non-rhythm syllable specific, take a peek at these Music Literacy Activity Bundles.